 Federal Tax Lien – Property Rights

 The law provides that a federal tax lien attaches to all property and rights to property the taxpayer then holds or subsequently acquires.
-A federal tax lien generally attaches to property held in a revocable trust as the trustee has the ability to revoke and recoup the property.
+This is set out in Section 6321.

-The court noted the general definition in the IRS’s policy manual, which describes a nominee as “ a third-party individual who holds legal title to property of a taxpayer while the taxpayer enjoys full use and benefit of that property.”
+A nominee is generally defined as a third-party individual who holds legal title to property while the taxpayer enjoys the full use and benefit of that property.
+Courts often look at several factors to determine if a nominee relationship exists, including:

 In 40 minutes, we'll teach you how to survive an IRS audit.